Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/index.md

 `main.lang` specifies the language of your pwny.
 For language reference, see [here](https://pwnagotchi.ai/configuration/#choose-your-unit-s-language)

 `main.whitelist` is a list of access points that **WON'T** be pwned, so for example your home WiFi.
-You can enter it's SSID or MAC address there.
+You can enter it's SSID (Name of the Wi-Fi router) or it's MAC address there.

 `main.plugins.grid` controls the bevaiour of the Grid, which is sort of a backend for the pwny, that has statistics, you can message others using it, etc. Read more about Grid [here](https://pwnagotchi.ai/configuration/#set-your-pwngrid-preferences).